 Looking back on Stage Two I spent much of it trapped in this cycle of endless house and garden projects, shopping online and large credit card bills.
 The final and probably most impressive representation of this obsessive behaviour was a large extension to my house in Canberra that I built on weekends and holidays and which I quite rightly named The Folly.
 In retrospect, I was blessed to have it because my obsession with its creation provided a welcome distraction from an ever-increasing loss of connection to the person I thought was me.
 The Folly kept me grounded enough to largely complete Stage Two and set me on the path to the next.
 However, my second marriage fell apart at the end of this time, so there was a price to pay.

-So, what is actually happening in Stage Two, if you believe that some of what I was experiencing was other than “just” depression and disassociation?
-I have touched on the answer to this question before but it is worth repeating.
+So, what is actually happening in Stage Two, if you believe that some of what I was experiencing was other than ‘just‘ depression and dissociation?
+I have touched on the my answer to this question before but it is worth repeating.

-I was listening to a YouTube presentation by Tolle where he talks in one section, very accurately, about his experience of sitting on a park bench and observing reality in a state of what he calls an “alert stillness” and I have already written that I really like this as a description of Stage Three.
-The problem is that we can sometimes engage with a moment of observing life without mind processing as an exercise for a brief period of time.
+I was listening to a YouTube presentation by Tolle where he talks, very accurately, about his experience of sitting on a park bench and observing reality in a state of what he calls an ‘alert stillness‘ and I have already written that I really like this as a description of Stage Three.
+The problem is that we can sometimes engage with a moment of observing life without mind processing for a brief period of time.
 This is Stage One training stuff in whatever form the discipline chosen allows for this outcome.
 But what then happens is that, because the self is so ingrained by habit as central to everything about us, at some point the mind regains control and memories, emotions and thoughts pour back and you return to being you again.

-Where I write about a “permanent now experience”, of course, we only live in the now moment but often don’t recognise that fact.
+When I write about a ‘permanent now experience‘, we only live in the now moment of course, but often don’t recognise that fact.
 The swings of attention we have between past and future is purely an illusion distracting us from the reality in front of us each moment.
-When alert stillness becomes “permanent” the difference is that we no longer have these distractive swings of delusion because the mind package in no longer in control.
+When alert stillness becomes ‘permanent‘ the difference is that we no longer have these distractive swings of delusion because the mind package in no longer in control.
 Each moment is lived in alert stillness unless a reaction is required and I will cover this in detail soon.
 I have also written chapter called Time, which expands on this concept.

-To fall into a “no-self” experience, even in a diluted form, early in the journey may not be the positive enlightening experience you might think.
-Would you want to wake up without any distinct memories or the emotions attached to them, a loss of body consciousness and no relationship with the person attached to your name or the face in the mirror?
+To fall into a ‘no-self‘ experience, even in a diluted form, in the early part of the journey may not be the positive enlightening experience you might think.
+Would you want to wake up without any clear memories or the emotions attached to them, a loss of body consciousness and no relationship with the person attached to your name or the face in the mirror?
 A list like that takes acclimatisation!
 While some like Tolle and Byron Katie have made the transition in a brief period of time this is an unusual occurrence for good reason.
 In my opinion, the only way it can be achieved quickly is if it is a 100% switch with no comparative memories for how life used to be.
 Slow and steady is the most likely option you will experience to allow you to acclimatise to a totally new way of reality.